href0/bun-hono-drizzle-starter/README.md

 bun run db:seed:user --help
 ```

+## Building Your Application

+This starter template provides a solid foundation - just add your business logic:

+1. Create new modules in `src/modules/`
+   - Follow the existing module structure (handler, repository, service, schema)
+   - Organize related features together

+2. Define your models in `src/models/`
+   - Use Drizzle ORM for type-safe database operations
+   - Follow the existing model patterns

+3. Add routes in your module handlers
+   - Implement new endpoints following the existing pattern
+   - Utilize the pre-configured OpenAPI documentation

+4. Implement your business logic in services
+   - Keep handlers thin, move logic to services
+   - Use the repository pattern for database operations

 ## Contributing

+Found ways to improve this starter?
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.

 ## License

-MIT License - feel free to use this starter in your own projects.
+MIT License - Use this starter freely in your projects.

+---

+Start building your next great API project faster with this production-ready foundation.
+Focus on what matters - your application's unique features - while we handle the boilerplate.